-Certain Nonfiction Book Structures are ideal for fast short books.
+Certain Nonfiction Book Structures (NBS) are ideal for fast short books.

 Nonfiction Book Structures are templates used for short books that exist in the New Writing and Digital Publishing Universe.